Chocolive24/3DFluidSimulationEngine/README.md

-# 3D Fluid Simulation Engine
+# Ray Tracing SPH Fluid Rendering using Ray Marching and Marching Cubes

 This application is the result of a **Bachelor thesis project** in real-time rendering, developed in collaboration between **Olivier Pachoud** and **Constantin Verine** at **SAE Institute Geneva**.